DavidTorresBrandlive/more-docs/README.md

 # Contributions - Contribuciones

-If you want to make a contribution, do not hesitate to send me the request to the [mail](david.torres@brandlive.co) Si quieres hacer una contribucion, no dudes en enviarme la solicitud al [correo](david.torres@brandlive.co)
+If you want to make a contribution, do not hesitate to send me the request to the [mail](david.torres@brandlive.co)<br />
+Si quieres hacer una contribucion, no dudes en enviarme la solicitud al [correo](david.torres@brandlive.co)